 On the RJ45 end (18" end), Trim the orange, white&orange and

 over the CAT5 and green pair. -- don't heat the shrink yet.
 Note: See photos below of heat shrinked end.

 wire into RJ45 and crimp such that the blue, orange, white&orange wires

-Strip the ends of each wire, orange, white&orange, blue, green, white&green to 1/4".
+Strip the orange, white&orange, blue, green, white&green to 1/4".

 Tin, trim (to remove spurious untwisted bits) and attach the twisted pair to DE-9 as per drawing.

 Tin, trim and attach green, blue, orange wires to DE-9 as per the drawing.

-Solder 17" long green wire to center conductor of earphone plug.
+Solder 18" long green wire to center conductor of earphone plug.
 Solder white&green wire to ground of earphone plug.

 Note that reversing these two wires on the earphone jack is the number one cause for failure of this cable!